Save Money for your business by reducing your fleet insurance cost

 Now that you’ve identified drivers who don’t meet your minimum standards or who appear to be involved in more accidents, the question is – what should you do about them?

-You could, for example, institute a series of escalating measures to encourage them to be more safe on the road – measures such as online driver training or even in-car tuition can be very effective.
+You could, for example, institute a series of escalating measures to encourage them to be more safe on the road – measures such as fleet driver training or even in-car tuition can be very effective.

 For drivers who have gathered points on their licence, you should be looking at their licence more regularly than lower risk groups, and offering guidance and practical help about how to improve their on-road performance.